Research Methods Consulting

 Please contact us, if you are interested in hiring a part-time biostatistician.

-Statistical co-supervision of master theses / medical dissertation projects at UZH MeF
+Statistical co-supervision of medical dissertation projects at UZH MeF

-Some master theses or medical dissertation projects require more intense statistical support.
+Some medical dissertation projects require more intense statistical support.
 These projects can be co-supervised by members of our team using the programming language R. Participation in an R course beforehand is a prerequisite.
 We will offer this to students and their supervisors.

 Data analysis by students of our master program Biostatistics

 Students of the master program Biostatistics need to get experience in real-world data analysis and statistical consulting.
 In the Statistical Consulting Module (STA490) of our master program Biostatistics, each student is working on a clinical research project under the supervision of an experienced staff member of Dept. of Biostatistics or Dept. of Epidemiology.
-Detailed information can be found here (PDF, 123 KB).
+Detailed information can be found here.
 If you have an interesting research question formulated and a data set prepared, this could be an option for you.

 Some medical research questions may also be relevant to methodological research and may be suitable for scientific cooperation.
 The main goal of such a cooperation is to make scientific advances in both the methodological and medical fields, resulting in publications in both biostatistics/methodological and medical journals.
 In these projects, our team members would be first or last author.
 Pre-requisites for such scientific cooperation include joint grant applications, previous published papers as co-authors, or corresponding research activities or interests.